tliron/go-kutil/ard/README.md

 [JSON schema](https://yaml.org/spec/1.2/spec.html#id2803231)), so most ARD will survive a round trip to YAML.

+YAML, however, does not distinguish between signed and unsigned integers.

-Byte arrays can be problematic.
+Byte arrays can also be problematic.
 Some parsers support the optional [`!!binary`](https://yaml.org/type/binary.html) type, but others may not.
-Base64-encoded strings can be used instead.
+Encoded strings (e.g. using Base64) can be used instead to ensure portability.

 Also note that some YAML 1.1 implementations support ordered maps ([`!!omap`](https://yaml.org/type/omap.html) vs. `!!map`).
 These will lose their order when